ibm-cloud-docs/vpc/data-portability.md

 1. If you have data volumes for your virtual server in addition to the boot volume, see [Customer data in storage volumes and shares](#data-portability-customer-data).

-In addition to the boot volume image of the virtual server, you can find additional details about your virtual server configuration with the following resources.
+In addition to the boot volume image of the virtual server, you can find other details about your virtual server configuration with the following resources.

 | Service | {{site.data.keyword.cloud_notm}} console | CLI command | API method|
 |----------------|-------------------------|-------------------------|---------------|